 Clinical Pharmacist - Specialist

 Applicants must have a License to practice as a Registered Pharmacist in the State of New York.
 They must also have a Doctor of Pharmacy degree; or a Master’s degree and the equivalent of one year of full-time clinical pharmacy or pharmacy-related experience; or a Bachelor’s degree and the equivalent of three years of full-time clinical pharmacy or pharmacy-related experience.
-The preferred candidate will experience in a PGY-2 Critical Care Pharmacy Residency, will be a Board Certified Critical Care Pharmacist (BCCP) and/or Board Certified Pharmacotherapy Specialist, and will have 3-5 years of experience working in a critical care setting.
+The preferred candidate will be board certified in oncology and will have PGY 2 Oncology Pharmacy Residency Training.
+They will also have previous experience in providing clinical pharmacy services, experience in an oncology setting, and experience in practical and didactic training of pharmacy students and residents.

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor’s Office of Employee Relations at (518) 474-6988 or via email at email@example.com.